Snickerdoodles

 History

 By the late 19th century, snickerdoodles were a staple in home baking.
-They appeared in community cookbooks and were especially beloved for their simplicity and reliability.
-Their whimsical name also fits a broader tradition of playful cookie names from that era.
+They appeared in community cookbooks and were especially beloved for their simplicity, reliability, and whimsical name.

 Today, snickerdoodles remain a nostalgic favorite across the United States, often associated with holidays, family kitchens, and old-fashioned comfort baking.